 Mr. GFE really liked the earlier version and always enjoys this one as well.
 He still eats gluten-full bread often, so that is saying a lot!

 My mom fell in love with this bread when I made it for Thanksgiving several years ago, so much so that she took the remainder of the loaf home with her.
 I’ve been making this bread for holiday meals and sending her home with a second loaf ever since!

 One really doesn’t have to be completely obsessed with exact measurements and ingredients for gluten-free baking as is usually thought.
-I find that grain-free breads that don’t require any yeast are especially more “forgiving” when it comes to slight variations.
+I find that grain-free bread that doesn’t require any yeast is especially more “forgiving” when it comes to slight variations.

 We enjoy this bread to accompany meals, to make sandwiches, but one of my favorite ways is just to have a slice with a mug of good tea for breakfast!